Puerto Escondido Travel Guide: Beaches, Surfing & Coastal Culture

 Helados Palma Negra.
 A shop serving tropical flavored ice cream and paletas.
 Try the mango passion fruit, mango tajin or chocolate coconut.

 Bikini Cocktail Bar.
 A tropical beach shack style bar with bamboo walls, wooden swings for seats and Mexican inspired tiki cocktails.
 We quickly became regulars here, sampling half the menu.
-Try the Boo Loo, a mezcal, passion fruit and pineapple cocktail or the Elderfower Tiki, a mezcal, st germain and kombucha cocktail.
+Try the Boo Loo, a mezcal, passion fruit and pineapple cocktail or the Elderflower Tiki, a mezcal, St. Germain and kombucha cocktail.

 Juana Mezcala.
 A mezcal cocktail bar with shareable bites and nightly live music.
 To drink, try the Hibiscus Mezcalita or Santa Juana made with mezcal, chartreuse and hoja santa.
 To share, order the grilled pineapple and shrimp skewers cooked in mezcal or jalapeño poppers.